dbredvick/drewb-tech/src/pages/posts/2019-07-16-why-I-didnt-tell-you.md

 It turns out cancer isn’t something you beat, it’s something you learn to live with.

 My recent blood work shows my [tumor markers](https://www.cancer.org/cancer/testicular-cancer/detection-diagnosis-staging/how-diagnosed.html) are back up in the “we need to check this out” range.
-This week I’ll be doing more bloodwork, CT and MRI scans, and nervously Googling all the scientific studies I can find on testicular cancer.
+This means more bloodwork, diagnostic scans, and doctors appointments.

 I believe in honesty, openness, and transparency.
 After a year of skipping out early for doctors appointments, being vague with my team, and wincing every time I hear the word "cancer", I've decided it's time to let people in.